jumboduck/squirrel/README.md

 -   The profile page features statistics about the squirrels account: Number of reviews, number of favorited reviews, average rating.
 -   Clicking on the "Manage Account" button will make a modal window appear and give the user the possibility to update their username, email and/or password.
 The new information must conform to the validation rules described above.
 Additionally, the current password is needed to make any of these changes.

+#### Security

+Several steps were taken to ensure the security of the user's data.

+-   The user's password is hashed upon creation or update, using the application's secret key.
+This ensures the password can never been seen, even in the database.
+-   If a user has tried accessing a page while logged out, an argument is sent through the url to redirect to this page after login.
+For security reasons, this redirect only happens if the host redirected to is the same as the application's.

 ### Features Left to Implement